Gratz College: History

 Following the model of the early Jewish educator, Rebecca Gratz (Hyman's sister), the first classes at Gratz College were focused on the training of teachers.
 Women were accepted and educated on the same basis as men.
-There were eight women and five men in the first 'afternoon' class and the first evening class had twelve women and nine men.
+There were eight women and five men in the first afternoon class and the first evening class had twelve women and nine men.
 Women were inspired to gain training and enrolled in Gratz to become teachers of various aspects of Jewish culture, literature, history and language.

 Academics

-Graduate programs

 Gratz College has two doctoral programs: Doctor of Holocaust and Genocide Studies (Ph.D.) and Doctor of Education in Leadership (Ed.D.).
-Gratz master's degree (MA and MS) programs include Master of Arts in Education (M.Ed.), Master of Science in Teaching Practice, Master of Arts in Holocaust and Genocide Studies, Master of Arts in Human Rights, Master of Arts in Jewish Professional Studies, Master of Arts in Jewish Communal Service, Master of Arts in Jewish Studies, and Master of Science in Nonprofit Management.
-In 2018, Gratz initiated a new program, a Master of Arts in Interfaith Leadership, and in 2019 the school initiated a Master of Science in Camp Administration and Leadership.
+Gratz master's degree programs include Master of Arts and Master of Science programs.

 Gratz College is "the only institution in the United States to offer an actual Doctor of Holocaust and Genocide Studies degree, as opposed to a Ph.D. in a related discipline, like history or sociology."
 The newly available doctorate is the first-ever online Ph.D. in Holocaust and Genocide Studies.

-Undergraduate programs

-Gratz offers undergraduate degree programs in Jewish Professional Studies, Jewish Studies, and Human Rights.
-In addition, an undergraduate certificate in Jewish Education is offered as a starting point or boost to those already in Jewish educational settings and an Early Childhood Director Credential Certificate.

-Graduate Certificate Programs

-In addition to their full degree programs, Gratz offers Graduate Certificate Programs in Education, Master's Plus in Distinguished Teaching and Learning (Education), Holocaust and Genocide Studies, Jewish Nonprofit Management, Jewish Studies, Jewish Communal Service, and Nonprofit Management.

-Adult Continuing Education

-Professional Development courses for educators (CEU) and Continuing Legal Education (CLE) opportunities are offered every year to surrounding area professionals.
+In addition to degree programs, Gratz also offers graduate certificate programs and professional development programs, including courses for educators (CEU) and Continuing Legal Education (CLE) opportunities.
 In addition, the local community is offered 'Lunch and Learn', an educational speaker series held monthly.

-Organization and Administration
+Organization and administration

 Gratz College is a not-for-profit educational institution governed by a 31-member Board of Governors.
-The current chair is Kathleen Elias, the immediate past chair is Rabbi Lance Sussman.
 Historically, most members of the Board of Governors lived in greater Philadelphia, however the current board also has members in New Jersey, Maryland, and British Columbia.
-The current president of Gratz College is Zev Eleff, Ph.D. who took office in September 2021.
-The Dean of the college is Honour Moore, Ed.D.
+The current president of Gratz College is Zev Eleff, who took office in September 2021.
+The dean of the college is Leslie Ginsparg Klein.